Skip to Content

 The Traveler

-The Traveler, Happier Campers’ largest offering, gives you two dedicated living spaces that can be customized using the Adaptiv system to fit whatever your use case may be, and an integrated bathroom & kitchenette.
+The Traveler, Happier Campers’ largest offering, provides two dedicated living spaces that can be customized using the Adaptiv system to suit your specific use case, along with an integrated bathroom and kitchenette.

 The Traveler shown with awning extended and some Adaptiv cubes outside